jaerodyne/tech4brandonjohnson/README.md

 🥧 Our leaders have failed us.
 Despite performative efforts, the staggering wealth of our nation still belongs to the rich, white, and male 1%.
 Meanwhile, the rest of us 99% continue to toil and serve capitalism to fight for our piece of the pie.

 🥊 Brandon Johnson is a born, bred, and active Chicagoan who is a former Chicago Public Schools educator, community organizer, and future public office collaborator who runs in opposition to Paul Vallas, a far-right affiliated white supremacist who has eradicated public education in New Orleans, Philadelphia, and Bridgeport, Connecticut.
-Read more on Vallas's legacy here: https://stopvallas.com/anti-union-privatization/.
+Read more on Vallas's anti-union legacy [here](https://stopvallas.com/anti-union-privatization/).

 🌎 The Mayoral Race in the City of Chicago represents that great plight that we feel all around the world and presents us with the unique opportunity to bring down a regime and systems that continue to marginalize, harm, and exploit whole identities, communities, and families that fall outside of the norm.

+## TLDR;

 *"The whole world is watching because if we can do this in Chicago, we can do it everywhere else."* - Brandon Johnson on the importance of his Mayoral Candidacy